ThomasPickle7/378-Project/README.md

 # Complete Pipeline
-The entire pipeline can be seen in the code that we submitted in the CNN code in that model’s section.
-But, as a summary, the pipeline could be summarized by the following.
+Our complete pipeline can be found between the 'feature_extraction.ipynb' and 'training_model.ipynb' files in the project repository.
+It is summarized as follows:
-1. Load the data
+1. Load the data- This process involves extracting time-series data from the wave files being tested.
-2. Extract the features
+2. Extract the features- This process is explored in-depth in its respective section of this report
-3. Aggregate the features
+3. Aggregate and normalize the features- This process is explored in its respective section
-4. Normalize the features
+5. Split the data into training and validation sets- We used a 90/10 split for this step, as well as for cross-validation
-5. Split the data into training and validation sets
+6. Train the model- Our three models, Logistic Regression, A deep Neural Network, and Random Forest Classifier, are explained in their repsective sections
-6. Train the model
+7. Validate the model- We used a 90/10 split to perform cross-validation of our model
-7. Validate the model
+8. Make predictions on the test data- these predictions are saved to CSV files.
-8. Make predictions on the test data
+A diagram of our pipeline can be found below:

 # Conclusions